vsClojure/vsClojure/README.txt

 	1.)
 Download or build ClojureCLR (http://github.com/richhickey/clojure-clr).
 	2.)
 Build vsClojure.
 	3.)
 Run vsClojure from Visual Studio.
 	4.)
-Add a reference to ClojureCLR.
-		* Goto Tools -> Options -> Clojure.
-		* Add a new framework with the directory containing the ClojureCLR assemblies.
+Add a new Clojure project.
 	5.)
-Select the framework by name in your project's properties.
+Set the path to ClojureCLR in the project properties.

 Current Features: